North Berwick's Golfing Pioneers|

 strokes.
 On 18th July Warrender played in the US Open at Shinnecock Hills on Long Island.

-private house.
-In 1913 Tom Warrender was appointed greenkeeper at the Great Neck Golf Club when the course was extended to 18-holes.
-Situated 20 miles
+servant in a private house.
+In 1913 Tom Warrender was appointed greenkeeper at the Great Neck Golf Club situated 20 miles from New York

 WATT BROTHERS Factfile